Walemeg/Devops-Bootcamp-Projects/PROJECT7/.vscode/README.md

 ### PROJECT OVERVIEW

-A VPC (Virtual Private Cloud) in AWS (Amazon Web Services) is a service that allows you to launch AWS resources in a logically isolated virtual network that you define.
+A VPC is a virtual network that can contain EC2 instances as well as network resources for other AWS services.
+By default, every VPC is isolated from all other networks.
+A VPC can exist only within an AWS region.
+When you create a VPC in a region, it won’t show up in any other regions.

+You control various aspects of your Amazon VPC, including selecting your own IP address range; creating your own subnets; and configuring your own route tables, network gateways, and security settings.

+Note: You can have 100s of VPCs per Region for your needs even though the default quota is 5 VPCs per Region.

-This project aims to design and implement a secure, scalable, and highly available VPC infrastructure on Amazon Web Services (AWS) for a specified region (us-west-2) with multiple Availability Zones (us-west-2a, us-west-2b, us-west-2c).
+****This project**** aims to design and implement a secure, scalable, and highly available VPC infrastructure on Amazon Web Services (AWS) for a specified region (us-west-2) with multiple Availability Zones (us-west-2a, us-west-2b, us-west-2c).
 The VPC will have 15 subnets, one per Availability Zone, and will utilize an Internet Gateway, NAT Gateway, route tables, and Network ACLs for secure communication.